1974 Cook Islands general election: Results

-Elected members
+By electorate

 Aftermath

 After the CIP lost their two-thirds majority and ability to amend the constitution, Henry threatened to take action against Democratic Party supporters working in the islands' civil service.

 When the newly elected Assembly convened, Marguerite Story was re-elected as Speaker.

+1977 Takitumu by-election

+An election was held on 22 December 1977 to fill the vacancy after the death of Tiakana Numanga.